JonD-libera/libera-windows/Channel-Guidelines/No-Piracy.md

 We're not the Piracy Police and we don't actually care very much about how you obtain the software you use in your private life.
 That's your business and we're not here to meddle in it.
 However, we want to avoid all piracy-related talk in our channels, for multiple reasons:

-We're a channel on the freenode IRC network, which declares warez offtopic.
-Additionally, freenode discourages unlawful activities.
-We are in freenode's "house" and we believe that polite guests follow the house rules.
+We're a channel on the Libera.Chat IRC network, which declares warez offtopic.
+Additionally, libera discourages unlawful activities.
+We are in libera's "house" and we believe that polite guests follow the house rules.
 We want to be polite guests.
-See Freenode.net's policies
+See Libera.Chat's [policies](https://libera.chat/policies/).

 Our channel operators actually do believe in abiding by the agreements under which any given software package is released.